itascaconsulting/PFC3D_OpenFOAM/README.md

 Itasca Consulting Group does not provide support for *OpenFOAM*.

 The two-way coarse-grid coupling between *PFC3D* and *OpenFOAM* follows the approach of Tsuji.
-Porosity and body force fields are included in the Navier-Stokes equation to account for the presence of particles in the flow and these terms are linked to drag forces on the *PFC3D* particles.
+Porosity and body force fields are included in the Navier-Stokes equations to account for the presence of particles in the flow and these terms are linked to drag forces on the *PFC3D* particles.

-A Python module `pyDemFoam` is included which contains modified versions of the *OpenFOAM* `icoFoam` and `simpleFoam` solvers.
+A Python module `pyDemFoam` is included which contains modified versions of the *OpenFOAM* `icoFoam` solver.
 These solvers are modified to account for the presence of solid particles.
 This package works for only the Ubuntu 20.04 LTS Linux distribution.

 # Installation